 You can also use heavy cream to make butter, cream cheese, and DIY Cool Whip.
 The recipes above are a great way to use up that extra cream!

 Can I freeze heavy cream?

 You absolutely can.
 Heavy cream is freezer–friendly and can be frozen for up to three months.
+I like to use ice cube trays to freeze small portions.
 Take note, though, that freezing affects its texture.
 Once you thaw it, you will notice a separation and a bit of graininess.
-This is normal and just needs a good stir before using it again.
+This is normal; it just needs a good stir before using it again.

 Allow your frozen heavy cream to thaw in the fridge overnight, and use a whisk to mix it up before using for the best results.